 Leaving a Threatened Square

 - Moving out of a threatened square usually provokes attacks of opportunity from threatening opponents.
-There are two common methods of avoiding such an attack — the 5-foot step and the withdraw action.
+There are two common methods of avoiding such an attack — the 5-foot step and the withdraw maneuver.
 Note that moving into a threatened square does not provoke an attack of opportunity, only leaving a threatened square.

 Performing a Provoking Action